2025 World Rally Championship: In detail

 M-Sport retained the crew of Grégoire Munster and Louis Louka for another complete season.
 They were joined by Josh McErlean and Eoin Treacy as the team's second full-time crew, in collaboration with Motorsport Ireland Rally Academy.
 The crew of Mārtiņš Sesks and Renārs Francis also competed on a part-time basis, with the pair starting their season at Rally Sweden.

-Hyundai team chief Cyril Abiteboul confirmed in July 2024 that Ott Tänak and Martin Järveoja will continue driving for their team in 2025.
+Hyundai team chief Cyril Abiteboul confirmed in July 2024 that Ott Tänak and Martin Järveoja would continue driving for their team in 2025.
 Thierry Neuville and Martijn Wydaeghe also extended their contract for one year with the team.
 They drove with competition number 1, a right earned by their championship title win.
 Adrien Fourmaux and Alexandre Coria moved from M-Sport to drive a third car for the full season.

-Sami Pajari is confirmed to be promoted to the top tier by Toyota Gazoo Racing WRT to contest a full season.
+Sami Pajari was promoted to the top tier by Toyota Gazoo Racing WRT to contest a full season.